Secret Side Effects of Eating Pineapple, Say Dietitians

 "Overall pineapple is an excellent source of vitamins and minerals," says Keri Gans, MS, RDN, CDN, registered dietitian nutritionist and author of The Small Change Diet.
 "Pineapple also has 2.3 grams of fiber per one-cup serving, and fiber has been associated with increased satiety and weight management, as well as stabilizing blood sugars."
 (Read more: One Major Effect of Eating Fiber-Rich Foods, Says Expert.)

 If you love pineapple, you may be surprised by other ways it can impact your overall health.
 So we asked nutritional experts to share some surprising side effects of eating pineapple.
-Read on, and for more on how to eat healthy, don't miss 7 Healthiest Foods to Eat Right Now.
+Read on, and for more on how to eat healthy, don't miss Eating Habits to Lose Abdominal Fat As You Age, Say Dietitians.

 It's a potential aid in treatment for IBD.